Israel Vows To ‘Flood’ Iran With Strikes To Its Syria Bases

-In response to Iran’s launch of about twenty short-range artillery rockets from their bases in Syria, early Thursday Israeli warplanes made dozens of strikes on Iran’s military infrastructure in the war-torn country.
+In response to Iran’s launch of about 20 short-range artillery rockets from their bases in Syria, early Thursday Israeli warplanes made dozens of strikes on Iran’s military infrastructure in the war-torn country.
 The disproportionate response by Israel is seen as an indication of their resolve to push Iran out of Syria and back to Tehran, regardless of the threat of a more widespread war in the Middle East.
 Iran is portraying Thursday’s strikes as an attack on Syria as well as themselves.
 Israel is unapologetic and has declared its commitment to further disproportionate attacks.

 Israel’s recent attacks are the largest ones they have directed at Syria in decades according to BBC.
 Iran has not claimed responsibility for the short-range artillery rockets that hit Israel.
 They describe the claim that the historic attacks were in retaliation as being based “on self-proclaimed, baseless pretexts.”

 The U.S. and other countries view Iran’s presence in Syria as an exploitation of the country’s instability.
 Iran is seen as using the situation to establish itself as a greater military power in the region in the same way they have done in Lebanon.
 Israel wants to prevent that but also has a long-standing conflict with Iran that dates back to the Iranian Revolution in 1979.
-That revolution overthrew the monarchy in Iran and replaced it with an Islamic Republic.
+That revolution overthrew the monarchy in Iran and replaced it with the Islamic Republic.
 It also brought an end to what had been a friendly relationship between Iran and Israel and triggered their ongoing conflict.
 The two have never fought a war, but fears that may change in the near future are increasing.

 Iran condemns wave of Israeli air strikes in Syria https://t.co/AJkLLk0kbn